 - Strong brand recognition.
 Both Pizza Pizza and Pizza 73 restaurants are well known in their principal markets due to their memorable phone numbers (967-11-11 in the Greater Toronto Area, and 473-73-73 in Edmonton) and their accompanying jingles. - Number one market position.
 Both Pizza Pizza and Pizza 73 are market leaders in their respective geographic markets.
-In 2013, Pizza Pizza, with a market share of 28.2%, had significantly more market share among pizza restaurant chains in Ontario by sales revenue than the closest competitor (8.9%), while Pizza 73 held 17.8% of the Alberta pizza market.
-In addition, the two brands, combined, have 723 locations across Canada, which is almost double its closest pizza competitor. - An extensive and modern restaurant system.
-The majority of the traditional Pizza Pizza Restaurants and Pizza 73 Restaurants are either new or have been renovated recently.
+According to the latest industry survey, for the last twelve months ended November 2014, Pizza Pizza, is estimated to have a market share of 25.0%, which is significantly more market share among pizza restaurant chains in Ontario, measured by sales revenue, than the closest competitor (9.1%), while Pizza 73 holds an estimated 16.8% of the Alberta pizza market.
+In addition, the two brands, combined, have 732 locations across Canada, which is almost double its closest pizza competitor. - An extensive and modern restaurant system.
+The majority of the traditional Pizza Pizza Restaurants and Pizza 73 Restaurants are either new or have been modernized.
 Pizza Pizza Franchisees are obligated to renovate their restaurants and to contribute on an ongoing basis to a renovation fund.
 This is a significant advantage in that it allows Pizza Pizza to ensure that locations are maintained at the highest standards.
 In many cases this regular updating and renovation has been a key determinant of the continued success of specific locations. - A proven track record of innovation.
-Since its inception, PPL has adopted many innovative concepts including the one-number telephone ordering system, networked call centres, delivery guarantees, the monitoring of restaurants through a live web-feed, in-store "Pizza Pizza Web Radio", and its Webby Award-winning iPhone app.
-In addition, PPL is always striving to update and modernize its product offerings to meet changing customer preferences.
-In 2013, PPL rolled out its new Italian Meatball and Spicy Meatball pizzas and introduced a new line of salads. - Centralized management and controls.
+Since its inception, PPL has adopted many innovative concepts including the one-number telephone ordering system, networked call centres, delivery guarantees, the monitoring of restaurants through a live web-feed and its many digital ordering platforms, including its Webby Award-winning iPhone app.
+In addition, PPL places high importance on its ability to update and modernize its product offerings to meet changing customer preferences.
+In 2014, PPL introduced its new Pizzadillas, new International Pizzas, and Jalapeno Poppers. - Centralized management and controls.
 Management oversees key aspects of the restaurant business allowing restaurant operators to focus on revenue generating activities.
 PPL also devotes substantial resources to Franchisee and Owner/Operator support as well as training programs, product supply and quality initiatives.
 In addition, PPL leverages its significant purchasing power and economies of scale to reduce costs and increase margins at the restaurant level. - A strong committed management team.
-PPL has a seasoned five member management team with an average of over 20 years' experience with PPL. - A history of stability of the restaurant system.
-PPL has historically maintained a low closure rate throughout its restaurant chain; as of December 31, 2013, 34 traditional and 77 non-traditional Pizza Pizzza Restaurants had been permanently closed since 2000, whereas total restaurants increased from 413 to 723 during that same period.
-There were two closures within the Pizza 73 brand in the last six years.
+PPL has a seasoned six member management team with an average of over 20 years' experience with PPL. - A history of stability of the restaurant system.
+PPL has historically maintained a low closure rate throughout its restaurant chain; as of December 31, 2014, 37 traditional and 96 non-traditional Pizza Pizzza Restaurants had been permanently closed since 2000, whereas total restaurants increased from 413 to 732 during that same period.
+There were three closures within the Pizza 73 brand in the last seven years.
+Non-traditional locations, by the nature of shorter term contract for the premises, can have higher closure rates than traditional locations.